 “I’ve always thought that Superman would a more believable story, if he were forced to assume an embarrassing position when taking flight, like the position you would have to take to prevent their cheeks and legs from catching fire by assuming the position one takes when sitting on the toilet.

-“What if, by the time, you arrived on the scene of a woman dangling off a bridge, after she had been in a horrible car accident, a crowd of all of your fellow employees gathered around to see what would happen to the woman?
-The import being that you would have to work with these people in the aftermath of this incident, would you still save her?
+“What if by the time you arrived on a scene of a woman dangling off a bridge, after she had been in a horrible car accident, a crowd of all of your fellow employees gathered around to see what would happen to the woman?
+The import being that you would have to work with these people in the aftermath of this incident.
+Would you still save her?

 “I would still do it,” I said.
 “That hero thing is a powerful, driving force.”

 “So you’d do it for the glory?”
 Daniel asked me.
 “Who wouldn’t?
-As anyone, that has ever been a hero would tell you, however, the hero thing does die out in the minds of all players involved.
-It’s human nature.
-You know your friends and co-workers, and you know that they will start to become jealous over the attention that you receive.
-You know that they will begin searching for an embarrassing chink in the story that suggests that you’re no better than them.
+As anyone, who has ever been a hero would tell you, however, the whole hero thing dies out after a while.
+It’s human nature for people to move on.
+If they don’t, the recipient of the attention should prepare for the jealousy that follows.
+They should prepare for others, good friends, relatives, and friendly co-workers to begin searching for an embarrassing chink in the story that suggests that you’re no better than them.
 You know that they will focus on the fact that you soiled yourself when the “heroic moment” was over?
-They may be enamored with you at first, as you say, but all that media attention, and glory contained in the stories of your superpowers, will reach a breaking point where they begin to despise you, and they will then begin to diminish your achievement to the delight of those that now hate you for being a hero.
+They may be enamored with you at first, as you say, but all that media attention, and glory contained in the stories of your superpowers, will reach a breaking point where they begin to despise you, and they will then begin to diminish your achievement to the delight of those who now hate you for being a hero.

 “‘Did you see Gillespie soil himself?’ one person would ask another after the shock and awe of your glorious episode begins to subside.

-“‘He saved a woman’s life for God’s sake Rupert?!’ a good person, that wanted to remember your heroic episode for what it was, would say to attempt to counter that implied insult.
+“He saved a woman’s life for God’s sake Rupert!” a good person who wants to remember your heroic episode for what it was, will say to attempt to counter that implied insult.